ICESAT-2HackWeek/ICESat-2-Hackweek-2023/book/projects/project_readmes/README_surfit.md

 * David created a dataframe...
 * Jessica provided support in project vision and bringing pieces together, identified a test track for the Black Rock ROI, and provided Git support for several group members.
 * Team members worked on increasing their familiarity with accessing ICESat-2 data from the cloud.
-*

 ## Future Efforts
+*Our team is considering expanding the regions of interest to include more diverse terrains to further validate the findings.
-This work can potentially support future work in proposals for David's NCAR work in the near future.
+*This work can potentially support future work in proposals for David's NCAR work in the near future.
-We hope that this project supports efforts in the

 ## Helpful Links